 Phase 1 and more

 Our new pantry door is by Metrie.
 It added loads of character to our kitchen.
 We have actually added these beautiful doors to most of the rooms in our home.
-Watch for more on this!
+More on this in my home details update post!
 The lever we ordered is gold and will coordinate with our other selections.

-Our light pendants, brass faucet, and counter stools were part of Phase 1 if you’d like to learn more about them.
+Our light pendants, brass faucet, and counter stools were part of Phase 1 of my kitchen update.
 Technically this was Phase 2.
 Will there be a Phase 3?
 I’m not sure.
 There are a few more things I’d love to do to our kitchen, but I have promised Tony a project hiatus.
 We shall see how long that lasts!

 A few additional details: